 As the global economy hits a slump because of the pandemic that halted the world’s economic activities, every country in the world suffered losses; including The Philippines.
 Nevertheless The Philippines has proven its resiliency by fending off the bearish maul of the market.
 The Country has laid down solid groundwork to ensure that the financial vigor of the Philippines will be more robust than it was before, making The Philippines the best place for an investment during these trying times.

-The Philippines’ GDP grew by 5.9% for the full year of 2019, still one of the fastest-growing economies in Asia.
-Trade, construction and manufacturing were the main drivers of growth.
-The government’s annual projections for 2019 and 2020 are set at 7-8%.
+The Philippine GDP grew by 8.3% in the 1Q of 2022, still one of the fastest-growing economies in Asia.
+Trade, construction, and manufacturing were the main drivers of growth.

-The Philippines is located right in the heart of Asia – today the fastest growing region.
+The Philippines is located right in the heart of Asia.
 It is located within four hours flying time from major capitals of the region.
-Sited at the crossroads of the eastern and western business, it is a critical entry point to over 500 million people in the Association of Southeast Asian Nations (ASEAN) market and a gateway of international shipping and air lanes suited for European and American businesses.
+It is a critical entry point to over 700 million people in the Association of Southeast Asian Nations (ASEAN) market and a gateway of international shipping and air lanes suited for European and American businesses.

 An archipelago like the Philippines offers diverse natural resources, from land to marine to mineral resources.
 It is also the biggest copper producer in Southeast Asia and among the top ten producers of gold in the world.
 It is also home to 2,145 fish species, four times more than those found in the Bahamas.
 The 7,100 islands boast of beautiful beaches and breathtaking sceneries that offer soothing leisure and relaxation spots for vacationers